Synnly/Synnly/README.md

 - 👋 Hi, I’m @Synnly
-- 👀 I’m interested in game developing
+- 👀 I’m interested in game developement
+-
 - 🌱 I’m currently learning python and C#
 <!---
 Synnly/Synnly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.